hapijs/good/API.md

 ### `RequestSent`

-Event object associated with the `responseEvent` event option into Good. `request`
+Event object associated with the `responseEvent` event option into Good.

 - `event` - 'response'
 - `timestamp` - JavaScript timestamp that maps to `request.info.received`.